-To substitute students having hands-on training setting up the GNSS base station kinematic rover and collecting ground control points in the field, data were pre-collected by setting up a Septentrio receiver over a known base station (established during Post-processing GPS/GNSS Base Station Location exercise; Day 2; https://serc.carleton.edu/NAGTWorkshops/online_field/activities/239147.html) and Real Time Kinematic positions collected over ground control targets.
-Since this exercise followed one that introduced SfM and GPS/GNSS methods and students were previously introduced to the site and methods with videos shot during data collection, students started.
-This began with a group discussion on where ground control points at the site should be placed for their within the field area of interest (Area 1 or Area 2; (Figure 31).
-Students are were then given a text file of the x, y, z coordinates (UTM) collected by the UNAVCO-UNC team, and musthad to import them into ArcGIS to create a ground control point map.
-AIn a follow-up discussion-had, students discuss the results of their map-compared to the ground control point locations actually used in the prepared data with the locations they discussed for placement in the initial discussion.
-They were asked to summarize summarise the strengths and weaknesses of the implemented ground control point plan at the site.
-This allowed them, which helped to meet the studentasses learning outcome: "Develop an argument that is consistent with available evidence and uncertainty" as well as meeting those related to field and spatial relationships and communicate with written, verbal, and visual media. both survey design outcomes.
+On Day 3 students combined skills learned in the previous two day in order to create a georeferenced point cloud from the field site (Course Outcomes A-C) and started to consider relevant geomorphic analyses (Outcome D).
+The morning exercise was Ground Control Points and SfM at Cache la Poudre Site.
+This began with a group discussion on where ground control points at the site should be placed within the field area (Figure 1).
+Students were then given a text file of the x, y, z coordinates (UTM) collected by the UNAVCO-UNC team, and had to import them into ArcGIS to create a ground control point map.
+In a follow-up discussion, students compared the ground control point locations actually used in the prepared data with the locations they discussed for placement in the initial discussion.
+They were asked to summarise the strengths and weaknesses of the implemented ground control point plan at the site, which helped to assess learning related to both survey design outcomes.